hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 Another advantage of Ezmeral Data Fabric File System is that it provides a very widely used protocol interface: NFS.
 That is to say, you can mount Ezmeral Data Fabric File System as an NFS file system on your PC.
 This is something that Hadoop and other peer commercial software cannot do.

 Of course, Ezmeral Data Fabric File System has other advantages.
-What I want to emphasize here is that Ezmeral Data Fabric Database is built on top of  File System, so these advantages are also the advantages of Database.
+What I want to emphasize here is that Ezmeral Data Fabric Database is built on top of  the File System, so these advantages are also the advantages of Database.

 Now let me talk about the most important unique advantages of Ezmeral Data Fabric Database that I personally feel.
 The first thing that comes to my mind is, the simplicity of the product.